saurav193/capstone_BIBA/doc/internal_report.md

 Instructions on how to run the Makefile to reproduce this report can be found [here](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/README.md).
-The Makefile automates the execution of six scripts.
+This Makefile automates the execution of five scripts.
 The first script [`/src/01_split_data.py`](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/src/01_split_data.py) splits the raw data into the training and test sets.
 The second script [`/src/02_preprocessing.py`](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/src/02_preprocessing.py)